Cohoes mayor accused of using campaign funds for personal benefit expected to change plea

 COHOES, N.Y.
-(NEWS10) – Cohoes Mayor Shawn Morse, who pleaded not guilty to federal charges, is expected to change his plea on Tuesday.
+(NEWS10) – Cohoes Mayor Shawn Morse (D), who pleaded not guilty to federal charges, is expected to change his plea on Tuesday.

 In February, Morse was arrested by the FBI and was charged with one count of conspiracy to commit wire fraud, five counts of wire fraud, and one count of making a false statement to the FBI.